FatFiredProgrammer/MortgageInvestmentSimulator/README.md

 * You can define various tax rates.
 * You can allow or disallow mortgage interest deductions.
 * You can set threshhold amounts for stock and bond purchases to prevent frequent trading - given there are no transaction fees.
+* You can control whether or not inflation adjustments are made.